Dipsingh/dipsingh.github.io/_posts/2020-7-28-Spectral-Clustering.md

 ## Strength of a Graph or Algebraic Connectivity
-We saw earlier that how Fiedler Eigen value tells us about the strength of a graph.
-One can potentially use this during topology design.
-Here is an example, Assume that we have a graph like this (assume it’s a backbone network):
+As I mentioned earlier that Fiedler value tells us about the strength of a graph. let's look at this by looking at an example.
+Assume that we have a graph like this (assume it’s a backbone network):

 ![Backbone Graph1](/images/post5/graph4.jpg "Backbone Graph1")